Hktech-ops/mini-projects/Cloud Mesh: IIS and Apache across secure VNets/README.md

   - Deploy two isolated virtual networks representing on‑premises data center sites.
   - Create subnets, network interfaces, and virtual machines in each site.
   - Automate web server deployment using:
-    - Cloud‑init/UserData for IIS on Windows Server
+    - Custom script extension for IIS on Windows Server
-    - External Bash script for Apache on Linux
+    - User Data script for Apache on Linux

 2. Configure Local VNet Peering
   - Establish bidirectional VNet peering to simulate a mesh WAN.